 Goya’s green is as thick and dark and endless as the suffocating green of summer.
 The bitter melon is fat like a overgrown zucchini with knurled skin and bitter flesh.
 I haven’t always loved goya, but when I met Tsutomu Sasaki, who grows exquisite goya, I was so taken by their beauty and the pride with which he spoke about growing them with his grandfather, that I was determined to find a way to love them as much as he does.
 And now any day that I can find Sasaki’s goya at the market, I buy it.

 Washoku teaches us to first cut, then simmer.
 The choice of cut is the first decision in cooking.
 It has a pronounced effect on the texture of the final bite.
 There isn’t one correct way but rather it’s the cook’s work to understand the differences, make a decision, and proceed accordingly.
 I slice the goya in half lengthwise and scoop out the seeds and pulp.
 With the blade perpendicular to the hollowed out goya, I begin a series of sweeping cuts.
 An exquisite rhythm emerges as the sharp blade circles round and round leaving a row of C shaped slivers in its wake.
 The slicing is meditative.
-A knife’s sharpness is described as kiriaji, a word that when broken down into its component kanji expresses a notion best translated as the taste of the cut.
+Kiriaji describes a knife’s sharpness.
+It’s a word that expresses a notion best translated as “the taste of the cut.”
 It can be felt in a relaxed wrist and grip as a good sharp blade travels primarily on the force of only its own weight.
 It can be heard too.
 A sharp blade exhales a smooth, crisp whoosh as each slice cleaves easily.
 A dull blade, in contrast, requires the force of a tight grip.
 It crushes with a thuggish crunch and lands with a dead thud on the cutting board.

 Yoneo Mukoh, a local veteran Japanese blade craftsman taught me to understand the anatomy of a good blade.
 He worked for years fashioning mizu-honyaki, water-quenched pure carbon steel blades, in Sakai, a city outside of Osaka that has been at the heart of Japan’s blade making for centuries.
 Now well into his eighties and again living in his hometown, he continues to forge knives in a soot blackened workshop on Kabeshima, a windy island west of Karatsu full of onion fields and citrus groves.
 He pounds, quenches, and tempers towards a balance of flexibility at the spine and strength at the cutting edge.
 A good blade applies the least pressure possible in order to preserve the integrity of an ingredient’s fibers and in turn its quality of aesthetics and flavor.
 One side is beveled to slice, the other appears flat but is imperceptibly concave so as to release quickly.